m0kai/Grimoire/Dark Arts/Privesc/Windows/Enumeration/AlwaysInstallElevated.md

 # on your attack box edit the PowerUp.ps1 file and include the command it should run after loading:
 Invoke-AllChecks
 ```
-Then, [[Dark Arts/File Transfer/Windows|File Transfer]] the script over to the target box.
+Then, [[Dark Arts I/File Transfer/Windows|File Transfer]] the script over to the target box.
 Then on the shell just run:
 ```powershell
 powershell -ep bypass .\PowerUp.ps1